Coahuila y Tejas: Government

 Coahuila y Tejas was divided into several departments, each of which was governed by a political chief.
 Departments were further subdivided into municipalities, which were governed by alcaldes, similar to a modern-day mayor.
 Each municipality also had an elected ayuntamiento, similar to a city council.
 Originally, all of Texas was included in the Department of Béxar, while Coahuila comprised several departments.
 After many protests from residents of Texas, in early 1834 the region was divided into three departments, Béxar, Brazos, and Nacogdoches.
 At the same time, Texas was granted three representatives to the state legislature from the original two.

 Laws were set by a state legislature.
 Ten of the 12 members were elected from Coahuila, with two coming from Texas.
 Legislators met at the state capital, originally Saltillo, Coahuila, later Monclova, Coahuila.
 The choice of capital city was controversial; Saltillo was located in the extreme south of the state, more than 300 leagues from the northernmost part of Texas.

+State Constitution

+The state of Coahuila y Tejas established its own constitution on the 11th of May in 1827.
+This was the first ever constitution of Texas to be constructed and officially established.
+It was created under President Santiago del Valle and Vice President Juan Y. Campos.
+This constitution was given with 225 articles throughout seven titles containing multiple sections.
+It is 30 pages long, containing detailed articles with descriptions of the state’s procedures when it comes to protecting its citizens’ rights and how the citizens should act in respect to the state.
+The constitution also provides information on the state’s government and how Coahuila y Tejas will interact with other states.
+When the state's constitution was established, Coahuila y Tejas officially came together as one and emerged as the largest state in Mexico.